tgonet/ip/docs/README.md

 ## Mark task

-Mark task as completed or unmark them for better tracking the task list
+Mark the task as completed for better tracking of the task list

 **Example**
 ```